envoylabs/envoys-frontend/README.md

 Navigate to a clojurescript file and start a figwheel REPL with `cider-jack-in-clojurescript` or (`C-c M-J`)

+If you have issues with that and you're on OSX, it could be because you've launched Emacs as a Mac application.
+Try adding the following to your shell config and lauching it from inside the working directory:

+    alias emacs='/Applications/Emacs.app/Contents/MacOS/Emacs'

 ### Compile css:

 Compile css file once.